 Grime from the windshield will stick to the wiper blades and affect their performance.
 Clean the blade by wiping vigorously with a cloth soaked in full-strength windshield washer solvent.
 Then rinse the blade with water.

 Check the wiper blades and clean them as necessary; replace blades that look worn.

-Aluminum or Chrome-Plated Wheels
+Aluminum Wheels